FeanorTheElf/feanor-math/Readme.md

 This is a library for number theory, written completely in Rust.
 The idea is to provide a more modern alternative to projects like NTL or FLINT, however due to the large scope of those projects, the current implementation is still far away from that.
 More concretely, we use modern language features - in particular the trait system - to provide a generic framework for rings, that makes it easy to nest them, or create custom rings, while still achieving high performance.
-This is impossible in NTL, and while FLINT provides a framework for this, it is quite complicated and not very extensible.
+This is impossible in NTL, and while FLINT provides a framework for this, it is quite complicated and (since FLINT is written in C) relies on runtime polymorphism - which prevents thorough type checking.
 From a user's point of view, we thus envision this library to be somewhat closer to high-level computer algebra systems like sagemath, but also have a strong static type system and very high performance.

 ## Current State